Crypto Taxes in Italy 2026 – Complete English-Language Guide

 Staking and Airdrop Income

-Staking rewards and airdropped tokens received in Italy are taxed as redditi diversi (miscellaneous income) at the marginal income tax rate when received.
-They are not treated as capital gains at receipt – only when subsequently sold.
+Staking rewards and airdrops in Italy are redditi diversi (miscellaneous income) taxed at your marginal income tax rate when received.
+They’re not capital gains at that point – only future appreciation after receipt gets the 26% treatment when you sell.

 Reporting to Agenzia delle Entrate

-Report crypto capital gains in the Modello Redditi PF (or 730 form if eligible), specifically in the section for capital gains (Quadro RT).
-You must also declare crypto holdings in the Quadro RW of the income tax return, regardless of whether you made a gain – this is a wealth disclosure requirement for foreign financial assets.
+Capital gains go in Quadro RT of the Modello Redditi PF (or 730 form if eligible).
+You also need to declare your crypto holdings in Quadro RW regardless of whether you made a gain – this is a wealth disclosure obligation for foreign financial assets and is mandatory even for holders who never traded.

 Crypto Substitutive Tax (Imposta Sostitutiva)